Lawn Hill, Queensland: Economy

+Education

+Students who live in the northernmost parts of the locality can attend Doomadgee State School (Early Childhood - Year 10) in neighbouring Doomadgee to the north, but the school would be too distant for students in other parts of the locality.
+There is no nearby school offering education to Year 12.
+The alternatives are distance education and boarding school.

 Amenities

 Regular services by the Uniting Church in Australia are held at the campfire at Adels Grove.
 These are provided by the McKay Patrol, an aerial service of the Uniting Church in Australia that operates out of Cloncurry.
 Supported by other denominations, the McKay Patrol operates a Cessna 182Q aeroplane to provide spiritual and practical help to people living in remote areas in the north-west of Queensland and the eastern Tablelands of the Northern Territory, an area of approximately 625,000 km2 with a population of less than 10,000 people.

 Attractions

 Boodjamulla National Park is a popular attraction with spectacular gorges, sandstone ranges and fossils.
 Lawn Hill Creek has created Lawn Hill Gorge which is filled with freshwater from springs from the limestone plateau to the west.
 The gorge is an oasis of water and lush vegetation which attracts the wildlife and is surrounded by sandstone cliffs.

 The Riversleigh World Heritage Area is within the south-east of the national park.
 It contains fossils from the late Oligocene period, dating back 25 million years.
 Its world heritage listing reflects that it is one of the most significant fossil deposits in the world, particularly for mammal fossils from Gondwana prior to its separation from other land masses.
 Fossils found there include crocodiles, lizards, turtles, pythons, fish, snails, and birds.

 Indarri Falls Lookout is at 18.7078°S 138.4825°E.